The Oscar Pettiford Orchestra in Hi-Fi

-The Oscar Pettiford Orchestra in Hi-Fi is an album by bassist/cellist and composer Oscar Pettiford which was recorded in 1956 and first issued on the ABC-Paramount label.
+The Oscar Pettiford Orchestra in Hi-Fi is an album by bassist/cellist and composer Oscar Pettiford.
+It was recorded in 1956 and first issued on the ABC-Paramount label.
 The album was reissued on CD on Impulse!
 Records as Deep Passion in 1994 combined with The Oscar Pettiford Orchestra in Hi-Fi Volume Two.

 Reception

 The Allmusic site awarded the album 3 stars.

 Track listing

 All compositions by Oscar Pettiford except where noted.